/storage/dblog partition usage rate on vCenter increased sharply

 Issue/Introduction

-• Customers may come up with the concern that the /storage/dblog shows as a usage rate of 65% and above occasionally.
-This may not be showing any impact on the environment.
+• /storage/dblog partition in vCenter shows a usage rate of 65% and above occasionally.
+However, this may not be showing any impact on the environment.

 • Below is the scenario -